We caught up with Henry, our Crypto and Data Security Expert to help answer some key security questions about Yoti.

 Secondly, each piece of your personal information (name, date of birth etc.) is individually encrypted and securely stored.
 Only you can access this information and you decide who to share this with.
 For example, if you would like to get into a nightclub, they could ask to see your photo and date of birth, and you choose whether to share these details with them or not.
 Compare this to how you currently prove your identity: you have to hand over your ID document, revealing far more information than necessary.
 Furthermore, when you share information using Yoti, it doesn’t leave the Yoti ecosystem – you only share your information with other Yoti users so it’s a closed network.
 Only the person or business you have chosen to share details with can see the information.

-We don’t ever share the original ID document – we only share specific attributes from the document.
-For example, if someone needs to prove to a business or website that they are over 18, they don’t even have to share their full date of birth, they can just share ‘Over 18’.
-These details are verified against the ID document that was originally used to open the Yoti, so the business can have confidence that the details shared are real and accurate without needing to have a copy of the ID document themselves.
+If someone needs to prove to a business or website that they are over 18, they don’t even have to share their full date of birth, they can just share ‘Over 18’.
+We will have already verified these details against the ID document that was originally used to open the Yoti, so the business can have confidence that the details shared are real and accurate without needing to have a copy of the ID document themselves.

 We use the industry’s strongest TLS encryption for sending data which we believe to be fully secure.
 We believe that each layer of the encryption would take a hacker hundreds of years to break, so unless they are planning on living for a long long time, we’re confident these layers will remain encrypted.
 When you share your information with another person or business, even Yoti can’t see the data exchanged – it can only be seen by the two parties.

 Each Yoti account is verified using genuine government issued ID documents and personal biometrics, so you can be sure identities are verified correctly.
 When someone creates their Yoti account, we ask them to take a selfie so that we can match this to the photo on their ID document.
 We have a team of highly skilled identity checkers who are experts at recognising faces and ensure someone isn’t trying to use another person’s ID document.